duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 ```

 Type `regex1` (since *regex* already exists in the repository, we'll add a character for this tutorial).
 The tool will do the rest:

+> If asked for a 'handler' don't worry about it - just select the default option.

 ```
 Please enter a name for your Instant Answer: regex1